-- If, in the opinion of either umpire, the wicket-keeper interferes with the striker's right to play the ball and to guard his/her wicket, Law 20.4.2.6 shall apply. - If, however, either umpire considers that the interference by the wicket-keeper was wilful, then Law 41.4 (Deliberate attempt to distract striker) shall also apply.
+If, in the opinion of either umpire, the wicket-keeper interferes with the striker's right to play the ball and to guard his/her wicket, Law 20.4.2.6 (Umpire calling and signalling Dead ball) shall apply.

+If, however, either umpire considers that the interference by the wicket-keeper was wilful, then Law 41.4 (Deliberate attempt to distract striker) shall also apply.